stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 At the end of every block, the Oracle module checks whether it's the last block of the `VotePeriod`.
 If it is, it implements the [Voting Procedure](#voting-procedure):

-1. All current active LUNA exchange rates are purged from the store
+1. All current active Luna exchange rates are purged from the store

 2. Received votes are organized into ballots by denomination.
 Abstained votes, as well as votes by inactive or jailed validators are ignored